+CALAFCO Oppose unless amended letter April 2019

+Position: Neutral

-CALAFCO Oppose unless amended letter_April 2019 Position: Neutral CALAFCO Comments: This is a special act district formation.
+CALAFCO Comments: This is a special act district formation.
 The bill takes what is currently a JPA and transforms it into a special district.
 CALAFCO has been working with the author and sponsor on amendments and the May 24 version addresses the vast majority of concerns.
-CALAFCO continues to work with the author and sponsor on minor technical amendments which are supposed to be taken in the Senate Governance & Finance Committee.
+CALAFCO continues to work with the author and sponsor on minor technical amendments.

 SB 654 (Moorlach R) Local government: planning.

 Current Text: Introduced: 2/22/2019 html pdf

 Introduced: 2/22/2019

 Status: 3/14/2019-Referred to Com. on RLS.

-[Desk Policy Fiscal Floor Desk Policy Fiscal Floor Conf.
-Enrolled Vetoed Chaptered 1st F louse 2nd F louse Conc.
-Enroned vetoeu Chaptered Summary:
+Desk Policy Fiscal Floor Desk Policy Fiscal Floor Conf.
+Enrolled Vetoed Chaptered J 1st ⊦ louse 2nd F louse Conc.
+Lilioned Velueu Chaptered Summary: